Dartmouth Parents/Caregivers of Youth with ADHD

 When: First Thursday of the Month; except July, August, September and December.

 We gratefully accept donations.
 Excalibur ADHD Association is a charitable organization registered with Revenue Canada.
+A charitable receipt for $15.00 and over.

 Maya Warnock, B.A.(Hon), M.B.A.
 Maya is a paraprofessional mental health worker with an education in Child Psychology & Development (MSVU) and School-Aged Care (St. Lawrence College).
 She is the facilitator for several support groups and she facilitates both Family School P.O.P. courses.
 She is a coach for the Working Memory training.
 She leads the Saturday Camp for Children with ADHD 6-12 years old.
 Other training includes: Simply ADHD (ADD Coach Academy) and First Aid for Mental Health for Adults Working with Youth and several courses in Working Memory training.
 She attends lectures, seminars and Webinars to stay on top of new developments in the ADHD field.